KassemHachi/Text-Detect/README.md

 # Text-Detect

-simple scipt with python to read text from image
+python script with python to read text from image

 ## libraries :
   pytesseract